ktmathews89/cg_summer_2018/lesson_10/1_codeacademy_part_3.md

 ## Intro

-Back to CodeAcademy to learn about javascript object and classes of an application.
+Back to CodeAcademy to learn about Javascript objects and classes of an application.

-So this assignment is to complete the next 2 sections of the CodeAcademy Introduction to Javascript Course.
+So this assignment is to complete the next 2 sections of the CodeAcademy Introduction to Javascript Course (lessons 8 & 9).

+(Note: if you're learning Javascript from a different resource, you should be at a point where you have learned about Objects and Classes before doing the challenges).

 ## Goals
 1. Complete the next 2 sections of the Intro to Javascript Course.